-York University’s safety website outlines a number of resources available to students and we encourage you to take the time to review these.
+York University’s Community Safety Department website outlines a number of helpful resources available to students and we encourage you to take the time to review these.

 Here are some key safety features worth noting:

-Designed for York U students, faculty and staff, the free app provides a one-stop access to all of the University’s safety resources, including a direct call to campus security and goSAFE, as well as information regarding the Campus Shuttle and other campus safety related services.
+Designed for York U students, faculty and staff, the free app provides access to all of the University’s safety resources, including a direct call to campus security and goSAFE, as well as information regarding the Campus Shuttle and other campus safety related services.
 Push notifications and the safety alert feature allow the university to communicate campus emergencies directly and immediately with users.
-Learn more here.

 GoSafe & the Village Shuttle